sunkay/m-diary/README.md

 # React Redux app to record medical events
 This repo is to slowly build a redux application with sound architectural designs.
 TDD is hard and TDD with react/redux is not that easy either.
-This is an attempt to build this from scratch and document the tdd pitfalls on medium with findings.
+This is an attempt to build this from scratch and document the journey on medium as much as possible

 ##Testing react components using enzyme
 Pattern for TDD using react, redux and enzyme